sanguino/todo-app/presentation/slides.md

 #### Kubernetes Work Units

 - **Pod** is the most basic unit in Kubernetes.
 It could consist of any number (1-n) of containers that share resources like storage, and have a unique network IP.
-It's like your local machine running N containers with volumes.
-In general the best option is 1 pod 1 container.
+In general the best option is to have 1 container per pod.

 ![x% center](assets/pods.jpg)